oda-hub/deprecated-renku-aqs/analysis-motivation.md

 We can **train** our selection process by splitting past publication timeline in training and verification section.

-## Negative effects of selection bias in publishing
+## Effects of selection bias in publishing

 Sometimes predicted impact of different `result` is equal, but actual impact, after the result is computed, is very different.
 Often, "positive" `results` are not published, creating selection bias in the publication stream, which may lead to misjudged trial factors.
 There is some sense to it: it is useful to keep publication stream "interesting".
 Our proposal (in line with) to produce and publish both "negative" and "positive" results independently.
-Naturally, since "positive" results
+Naturally, since "positive" results attract more interest, they are more likely to be published.

+Another interesting point addressed by publication selection is over-selectiong of "positive" results for publications.
+At what point a result is justified in some space?
+Clearly, not every detection is worth a result.
+Should it be motivated by expected citations, or there are other factors?

 ## Different kinds of references